abdulrehman1004/Gen-AI-Engenering/05-AI-Systems/01-Compound AI System/readme.md

 - **Compound AI systems** represent a significant shift in the way we approach AI development.
 Instead of relying on a single, monolithic model, these systems combine multiple AI models, tools, and techniques to create more robust, flexible, and efficient solutions to complex problems.
 - Compound AI systems are an emerging trend in artificial intelligence that involve integrating multiple AI components to tackle complex tasks more effectively.
 Unlike traditional AI models that rely on a single model, compound AI systems combine various models, retrievers, databases, and external tools to enhance performance, flexibility, and robustness¹².

-                                                           **OR**

-- A **Compound AI System (CAS)** is an architecture that integrates various specialized components, which can be different types of AI models or other tools, to perform tasks.
-This combination allows the system to:
-  - Adapt to various tasks.
-  - Be more flexible and efficient.
-  - Improve performance by leveraging the unique strengths of each component.
-  For instance, in a **Retrieval-Augmented Generation (RAG)** system, an LLM (like GPT) is combined with a **retriever** (a component that fetches relevant data from external sources).
-Together, they handle tasks like answering complex queries more effectively than an LLM alone.

 ---